 - A. Changes Due To Equipment Selection: - 1.
 Where equipment specified or otherwise approved requires different arrangement or connections from that shown in Contract Documents, submit drawings, if requested by Architect, showing proposed installations. - 2.
 If proposed changes are approved, install equipment to operate properly and in harmony with intent of Contract Documents.
 Make incidental changes in piping, ductwork, supports, installation, wiring, heaters, panelboards, and as otherwise necessary. - 3.
-Provide any additional motors, valves, controllers, fittings, and other additional equipment required for proper operation of system resulting from selection of equipment. - Be responsible for the proper location of roughing-in and connections provided under other Divisions.
+Provide any additional motors, valves, controllers, fittings, and other additional equipment required for proper operation of system resulting from selection of equipment. - 4.
+Be responsible for the proper location of roughing-in and connections provided under other Divisions.

-- A. Interface With Other Work: - Furnish sleeves, inserts, supports, and equipment that are to be installed by others in sufficient time to be incorporated into construction as work proceeds.
+- A. Interface With Other Work: - 1.
+Furnish sleeves, inserts, supports, and equipment that are to be installed by others in sufficient time to be incorporated into construction as work proceeds.
 Locate these items and see they are properly installed. - 2.
-Electrical: Furnish exact location of electrical connections and complete information on motor controls to installer of electrical system. - Testing And Balancing: - a.
+Electrical: Furnish exact location of electrical connections and complete information on motor controls to installer of electrical system. - 3.
+Testing And Balancing: - a.
 Put HVAC systems into full operation and continue their operation during each working day of testing and balancing. - b.
 Make changes in pulleys, belts, fan speeds, and dampers or add dampers as required for correct balance as recommended by Testing And Balancing Agency and at no additional cost to Owner. - B. Cut carefully to minimize necessity for repairs to previously installed or existing work.
 Do not cut beams, columns, or trusses. - C. Locating Equipment: - 1.
 Arrange pipes, ducts, and equipment to permit ready access to valves, cocks, unions, traps, filters, starters, motors, control components, and to clear openings of doors and access panels. - 2.
-Adjust locations of pipes, ducts, switches, panels, and equipment to accommodate work to interferences anticipated and encountered. - Install HVAC work to permit removal of equipment and parts of equipment requiring periodic replacement or maintenance without damage to or interference with other parts of equipment or structure. - 4.
+Adjust locations of pipes, ducts, switches, panels, and equipment to accommodate work to interferences anticipated and encountered. - 3.
+Install HVAC work to permit removal of equipment and parts of equipment requiring periodic replacement or maintenance without damage to or interference with other parts of equipment or structure. - 4.
 Determine exact route and location of each pipe and duct before fabrication. - a.
 Right-Of-Way: - 1) Lines that pitch shall have right-of-way over those that do not pitch.
 For example, steam, steam condensate, and drains shall normally have right-of-way. - 2) Lines whose elevations cannot be changed shall have right-of-way over lines whose elevations can be changed. - b.
-Offsets, Transitions, and Changes in Direction: - Make offsets, transitions, and changes in direction in pipes and ducts as required to maintain proper head room and pitch of sloping lines whether or not indicated on Drawings. - 2) Furnish and install all traps, air vents, sanitary vents, and devices as required to effect these offsets, transitions, and changes in direction.
+Offsets, Transitions, and Changes in Direction: - 1) Make offsets, transitions, and changes in direction in pipes and ducts as required to maintain proper head room and pitch of sloping lines whether or not indicated on Drawings. - 2) Furnish and install all traps, air vents, sanitary vents, and devices as required to effect these offsets, transitions, and changes in direction. - D. Piping: - 1.
+Furnish and install complete system of piping, valved as indicated or as necessary to completely control entire apparatus.